-Microsoft - collect Wi-Fi diagnostic connection info
+Microsoft - Collect Wi-Fi diagnostic connection info

-Microsoft - collect Wi-Fi diagnostic connection info
+Microsoft - Collect Wi-Fi diagnostic connection info

 Problem